Practice overview

 • Acting for the liquidators of Global Steel Holdings in asset recovery claims worth US$200 million.
 Global Steel is the holding company of Pramod Mittal, who has been described as “Britain’s biggest bankrupt”.
 Proceedings have been commenced in England, BVI, Isle of Man and Nigeria.
 Led by Graeme Halkerston and Faith Julian.

-• Appeared, at an interlocutory stage, for the claimant in a complex US$30 million partnership, breach of bailment and fraud claim in relation to various art, antiques and other chattels.
+• Appeared as a sole counsel, at an interlocutory stage, for the claimant in a complex US$30 million partnership, breach of bailment and fraud claim in relation to various art, antiques and other chattels.

 • As a pupil, assisted Tim Matthewson in The Public Institution for Social Security v Al Rajaan; a US$874 million corruption claim brought by the body operating the State of Kuwait’s social security system and pension scheme in respect of alleged secret commissions paid over a 20-year period.